 The Chairman leads the Board and has responsibility for ensuring that the Board receives accurate, timely and clear information to enable Directors to perform their duties as a Board.
-The Executive Chairman is Mr Faroog Khan (appointed Executive Chairman on 23 October 2006; previously Executive Chairman of the Company between 4 October 1999 and 1 July 2003), whose qualifications and experience are stated in the Company's latest Annual Report, on page 8.
+The Executive Chairman is Mr Faroog Khan (appointed Executive Chairman on 23 October 2006; previously Executive Chairman of the Company between 4 October 1999 and 1 July 2003), whose qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.